gotson/komga-website/src/guides/duplicate-pages.md

 <img src="/assets/media/guides/duplicate-pages/duplicate-pages-known.png" style="vertical-align: middle;max-height: 400px" alt="Browse Known Duplicates"/>

-For each page, you can change what to do with it.
+For each page, you can change the action.
 You can _Ignore_ a page that was set for deletion, or mark an ignored one for deletion, if you changed your mind.

 For pages set for _Manual Delete_, you can trigger the deletion using the _Delete Matches_ button.